Member of the WIDA Consortium since 2010.

 - Speaking domain: The Test Administrator must be a licensed teacher.
 It is strongly recommended that raters of the Speaking domain are trained in second language acquisition.

-- All other domains: The Test Administrator may be selected using the ranked criteria provided above for MCA.
+- All other domains: The Test Administrator may be selected using the ranked criteria provided for MCA.

 Requirements for Training ACCESS and Alternate ACCESS for ELLs Test Administrators

 Manuals, Guides and Test Materials